jbcarreon123/Y2DL.cs/README.md

 ## Currently work in progress!
-But, if you want to see updates, and have a idea for a feature of Y2DL, you can go to my discord at https://discord.gg/P5ecFZNyCc.
+But, if you want to see updates, and have a idea for a feature of Y2DL, you can go to my discord at https://discord.gg/P5ecFZNyCc, in the #y2dl channel.

 ## Disclaimer
 YouTube is a trademark by Google Inc., and